-This brand became an icon when Giapo Grazioli and his wife Annarosa decided to put a spin on Italian gelato, allowing people to experiment with various tastes, flavors, and forms.
+This brand became an icon when the husband and wife duo decided to put a spin on Italian gelato, allowing people to experiment with various tastes, flavors, and forms.
 The experience itself is highly interactive, allowing guests to come up with a variety of ice cream looks as they let their imagination go wild.
 The flavors are out of this world and really take ice cream to the next level.

 For example, in their 3D design studio, the team thought of creating a colossal squid which then became an iconic favorite in their menu.
 From adding donuts, jellies, to even french fries, your imagination is the limit here in Giapo.
 Walking in here is like being a kid again.
 So many flavor and ice cream options making it a perfect family friendly activity.
 If you’re looking for a unique and fun experience while in Auckland, this place is highly recommended!

 Kayak to Rangitoto Island

 Rangitoto Island is New Zealand’s youngest volcano.
 The entire island is only about 5 km wide and is filled with volcanic rocks, rolling hills, and plenty of walking trails.
 You can rent a kayak to paddle to the island and then get out and explore.
 Or, if you’re feeling adventurous, you can even try paddling around the island.
 If you’re not much for paddlesports, don’t worry…there’s a ferry that goes to the island, too!